MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-platform-overview.md

 # AL Platform Overview

-This section introduces the different parts of the AL platform that are available for extension developers.
+This section introduces the different parts of the AL platform that are available for extension developers who want to extend the business functionality of [!INCLUDE[prod_short](includes/prod_short.md)].

 ## Overview